EmreTopalgokceli/Country-risk-assessment-model/README.md

 ![Screen Shot 2023-04-24 at 11 07 47](https://user-images.githubusercontent.com/94282435/234038296-5d17eabe-3de5-4e5e-a07b-ca23869702af.png)

 There are two models in the attached script (please see the Source column above).
 Both works based on the same principles but with different datasets.
-My aim is to make production for approximately 240 countries.
+My aim is to make prediction for approximately 240 countries.
 However, one dataset has information on 200 countries and the other has information on approximately 40 countries.
 So, I run two models.
 At the end of the process, I will have a combined outcome for all ~240 countries like the one above.

 As it is seen in the attached Python script, my code starts with the below descriptions: